Hiking on breathtaking trails amid towering mountains and plunging gorges

 Distance: 16 km | Ascent: 1200 m | Descent: 930 m | Walking time: 5½ hrs approx.

-You first walk through a pleasant oak wood to the Kernitsa Bridge.
+You first walk through a pleasant oak forest to the Kernitsa Bridge.
 From there you ascend via a steep path to the Holy Monastery of Kernitsas, a large monastic complex surrounded by well-maintained terraced fields.
 It is one of the oldest monasteries in Greece.
 You next cross a dense pine forest and arrive at the Sfyrida Hermitage.
-You traverse the foot of the long steep slope of Kastro, passing the Gavros Spring, before entering the small settlement of Magouliana.
+You traverse the foot of the long steep slope of Kastro, passing the Gavros Spring, before reaching the small settlement of Magouliana.
 At 1,250m this is the highest inhabited village in the Peloponnese.
 Here you can take a well-earned break at a local tavern or café.

 Day 7: Walk from Valtesiniko to Lagkadia